Name:

 }

-and update the body with the following code:
+and update the build function like the following:

 main.dart